 Over the years I’ve delivered a few conference papers, such as one for American New Wave: A Retrospective in July 2017 titled ‘Formal Radicalism vs Radical Representation in The French Connection (William Friedkin, 1971) and Dirty Harry (Don Siegel, 1971)’, and write a few articles such as this one for Revenant called ‘Identity and Folk Horror in Julian Richards’ Darklands’.
 Occasionally I subject the world to my thoughts on film as articles and blog posts on this and other sites.

-I’ve been lucky enough to study film at both the University of East Anglia (on the MA Programme) and at PhD level at the University of Lincoln.
-My PhD thesis is called “Fascist Works of Art?”
-Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976 and has been completed under the wonderful stewardship of Dr Nigel Morris.
-My Viva (all 1hour 45minutes of it!!) was panelled by Prof Paul Cobley and Dr Sarah Barrow.
-I have previously been spoken at the Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organisers.
+I’ve studied film at both The University of East Anglia (on the MA Programme) and for my PhD at The University of Lincoln.
+My PhD thesis, ‘Fascist Works of Art?’
+Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976, was completed under the wonderful stewardship of Dr Nigel Morris with second supervision by Dr Neil Jackson.
+My Viva (all 1hour 45minutes of it!!) was paneled by Prof Paul Cobley and Dr Sarah Barrow.
+I have previously spoken at Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organizers.

 A chapter of mine can be found in New Wave, New Hollywood: Reassessment, Recovery and Legacy published by Bloomsbury and edited by Nathan Abrams and Gregory Frame.
 My own work, The Vigilante Thriller: Violence, Spectatorship and Identification in American Cinema, 1970-76, is due to be released on 21st April 2022, also by Bloomsbury.